swapnilk30/JavaDeveloperNotes2024/README.md

 - The Iterator's remove method ensures that the underlying collection is modified in a way that does not interfere with the iteration process.

 ```
-31. what was log4j vulnerability?, how to fix log4j vulnerability ?

-32. Can you tell me how hashmap internally works ?
-33. What is concurrent hashmap ?
-34. What is weak hashmap ?
-35. How load factor works in hashmap ?
-36. Difference between Hashmap vs Hashtable ?
-37. What will happen if we put key object in hashmap which is already there ?
-38. Difference between Stack and Queue ?
-39. What is Hashtable ?
-40. How blocking queue works ?
-41. Difference between hashmap and concurrent Hashmap ?
-42. Lets say you are working with hashmap, First key is null, value is Ravi, Second key is null, value is Bisht, hashmap.get(null), what will  I get

-44. Explain lamda expression and functional expressions ?
-45. Why we are using functional annotation for functional interface

-47. If catch is not present, only finally is present, will the code work ?
-48. multiple catch with single finally will work ?

 49. If insert can happen by PUT why do we have POST
 50. can we fetch data with the help of POST ?
 ```